 Mark Tallentire, Communications Officer (Corporate), Durham University

-Dr Philip Pothen, Acting Executive Director of Marketing and Communications, De Montfort University
+Paul Hindle, Acting Head of Communications, De Montfort University

 The last 12 months have had an unprecedented impact on university communities.
 With existing challenges and pressures facing institutions and individuals of Brexit and industrial action, Covid-19 has meant that the focus on internal communications and staff engagement has been more important than ever.

 As universities attempt to deliver their usual activities in far from usual circumstances, effective communication with staff and students – and with the local community.
 This session will explore case studies from two institutions which have taken innovative approaches to internal relations.